This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How are tick bites treated?

 - Apply ice: Ice decreases pain, itching, and swelling.
 Put crushed ice in a plastic bag.
 Cover the bag with a towel.
-Put the bag on your bite for 15 to 20 minutes each hour or as directed by your caregiver.
+Put the bag on your bite for 15 to 20 minutes each hour or as directed by your healthcare provider.

-- Antibiotics: Caregivers may give you antibiotics if you get an infection from the tick bite.
-Do not stop taking the antibiotics until you talk to your caregiver, even if you feel better.
+- Antibiotics: Healthcare providers may give you antibiotics if you get an infection from the tick bite.
+Do not stop taking the antibiotics until you talk to your healthcare provider, even if you feel better.

 - Antihistamines: Antihistamines decrease swelling and itching.